-The smog that blankets our urban centers is a kind of air pollution familiar to many.
+The smog that blankets our urban centers is the most obvious kind of air pollution, and the most familiar kind of air pollution for many of us.
 The air quality index (AQI) is the Environmental Protection Agency’s measurement for reporting that air quality.
-Just like checking the weather report, in the hot summer months many of us check the air quality forecast as a normal, habitual part of our everyday routines.
-Or we stick our head out the door and ask, “Is it muggy today?”
-Then we crank up our cars and trucks and take off, polluting the atmosphere a little more.
+Just like checking the weather report, in the hot summer months many of us, especially in larger cities, check the air quality forecast as a normal, habitual part of our everyday routines.
+Then we crank up our cars and trucks and head out, contributing just a little more pollution to the atmosphere as we go on our merry way.
 But how often do we pause to think about how unnatural this is?
-Yet many of us do it each day.
-Accepted as a fact of life, just like brushing our teeth… Smog comes from cars and trucks, factories, power plants, incinerators, engines, and anything else that burns fossil fuels, including coal, gasoline, and natural gas.
+Think about the irony.
+Accepted and dismissed as a fact of life, just as ordinary and routine as brushing our teeth or having a cup of coffee.
+The smog that we deal with everyday comes from cars and trucks, factories, power plants, incinerators, engines, and anything else that burns fossil fuels, including coal, gasoline, and natural gas.